michaelfromyeg/bereal-wrapped/README.md

 (Below is mostly quoted; deployment instructions and edits, TBD, are new.)

 Miss the time-lapse recap feature from BeReal?
-Introducing BeReal Wrapped, a Flask-based website that gives you a customized time-lapse of your favorite BeReal memories.
+Introducing BeReal Wrapped, a website (or CLI) interface to generate one.

-* Implements a BeReal API to fetch user memories in a usable format
-* Fetch Memories at a specified date range
+* Fetch memories for a specific year
-* Renders using many open source libraries and fully customizable with many features to come
-* Create a time lapsed that syncs with the .WAV audio
+* Create a time-lapse that syncs with a `.wav` audio

 ## Usage